 New graduate students are awarded teaching assistantships.
 These offer the student an opportunity to gain teaching experience at the college level, to sharpen understanding of fundamental chemical concepts, and to practice presenting technical material to a group.
 Graduate students often find teaching to be among the most meaningful experiences of their education.

 Funds for research assistantships come from grants, which provide support for research in defined areas.
 Graduate students are often appointed to a research assistantship after formal acceptance into a research group.

 Incoming and continuing graduate students are eligible for special awards, fellowships, and scholarships offered on a competitive basis.
 Awards to incoming students are granted by the Chemistry Graduate Admissions Committee based on their outstanding scholarship.
 There is no separate application process for incoming student awards, as all graduate program applications are considered for these awards by the Admissions Committee.

 Highly-qualified undergraduate students are encouraged to apply for pre-doctoral fellowships through the National Science Foundation (NSF) and the Hertz Foundation at the beginning of their senior year of college.

 Chemistry graduate students are eligible for Molecular Biophysics Traineeships.
 These usually are awarded to second-year students and are renewable for up to three years.

 The Grants and Funding Information Service (GFIS) is a resource for finding funding opportunities.

-Students who have demonstrated outstanding teaching ability may be offered the opportunity to have complete responsibility for an undergraduate course, with a concomitant increase in stipend.
+Students who have demonstrated outstanding teaching ability may be offered the opportunity to have complete responsibility for an undergraduate course, with a concomitant increase in salary.
 This may be of special interest to students considering an academic career.